DonAyers/blackgiraffe/README.md

 #BlackGiraffe
-##Stateless Jquery/Ajax Band website
+##Responsive Stateless Jquery/Ajax Band website

 The Goal of this project was to write a relatively lightweight band website that did relied mostly on the client.
-Its a single page application with basic band related functionality.
+It's a responsive, single page application with basic band related functionality.
 You can view the website here --  [blackgiraffe.net]:

 ###Some features